You are here

 Be sure to record shell type and distance and place them in a stack.
 Once you have finished with the shell/choke combinations that you are wanting to try, take the targets and move to a flat surface to examine how each shell performed.

 Another recognized standard is to look for the greatest pellet density within a 10-inch circle.
 Depending on the POI of the shot load, the bulk of the pellets may not be directly in the center of the target.
-First, hold the target against a light.
-Through the target, you will be able to see the concentration of pellet holes in the paper.
+First, hold the target against a light to see the concentration of pellet holes in the paper.
 Lay the target down and draw a 10-inch circle around the heaviest part of the pattern.
 Once you have this area drawn, take a pen and begin circling the pellet holes, mentally counting the number within the circle.
 Once you have finished, write the total at the top of the paper.

 Department: Ctr 4-H Youth Development